 Updated 2026 · Based on median market data for Plainview, TX

 The median monthly rent in Plainview, TX is $820, translating to $9,840 in annual gross rental income per unit.
-The rent-to-price ratio is 0.71% — below the 1% rule but within a range where deals can work with good financing.
+The rent-to-price ratio is 0.71% — below the 1% rule but within a range where deals can work with good financing and disciplined expense management.
+For context, a 0.71% rent-to-price ratio means that for every $100,000 invested in property, you collect approximately $713/mo in gross rent.
+The gross rent multiplier of 11.7x means it takes 11.7 years of gross rent to equal the purchase price — an excellent ratio that signals strong income relative to cost.

 Renters in Plainview spend approximately 15% of the local median household income ($63,735) on rent.
 This is well below the 30% threshold, suggesting significant headroom for rent increases.
-Tenants can afford to pay more, which is bullish for landlords.
+The 30% affordability ceiling puts maximum supportable rent at approximately $1,593/mo — a full $773/mo above the current median of $820.
+This gap represents real upside for landlords who invest in property upgrades that justify premium rents.

 The vacancy rate in Plainview is 5.8%.
 This is a healthy vacancy rate that indicates balanced supply and demand.
 You should be able to find quality tenants without extended vacancies, though expect normal turnover periods of 2-4 weeks between tenants.
-Population growth of 1.8% annually is actively adding rental demand.
+Budget for one month of vacancy per year in your underwriting to be conservative.
+Population growth of 1.8% annually is actively adding rental demand, creating a tailwind for landlords.

 Plainview's GRM (price divided by annual rent) is 11.7x.
-A GRM under 12x is excellent — it means you're paying less than 12 years of gross rent for the property, suggesting strong income relative to price.
+A GRM under 12x is excellent — it means you are paying less than 12 years of gross rent for the property, suggesting strong income relative to price.
+Markets with GRMs this low typically attract institutional and out-of-state investors seeking yield, which can create competition for the best deals.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Plainview's median GRM, target properties where you can achieve rents above $820 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $115,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Plainview vs Texas state average and national average across key investment metrics.
 Plainview outperforms both benchmarks on cap rate.